-- 1. Alcoholic beverages are only allowed by special permit. - 2.
-Quiet hours begin 11 P.M.
-(Sunday-Thursday) or 2 A.M.
-(Friday-Saturday).
-Disciplinary action for violation of noise regulations will depend on the severity and frequency of the noise and the offender's behavior when alerted by public safety or a staff member. - 3.
-All trash and litter must be collected and placed in plastic bags or litter cans. - 4.
-At no time may doors, fire exits, elevators, hallways, or foot traffic be blocked.
-All events must observe fire and handicap accessibility codes. - 5.
-Posters are permitted only on bulletin boards not designated for other purposes and on glass spaces specifically designated for postering.
+- 6. Posters are permitted only on bulletin boards not designated for other purposes and on glass spaces specifically designated for postering.
 Students are encouraged to use the bulletin boards under the walkway along the west wall of FPH and the north wall of the Johnson Library underneath the bridge.
 Posters placed anywhere but upon designated bulletin boards and glass spaces shall be removed with no regard to content.
-All posters will be removed from these designated spaces on the last working day of the month without regard to content. - 6.
+All posters will be removed from these designated spaces on the last working day of the month without regard to content. - 7.
 Chalking is permitted on any outside ground surface that is exposed to the elements (can be rained or snowed upon) so removal does not require the attention of physical plant staff.
-Chalking is prohibited inside campus buildings and outside on non-ground surfaces including, but not limited to, walls and windows of campus buildings, signs, trees, poles, or other structures. - 7.
-Events cannot take place prior to the first day of classes (orientation period) or beyond one week after classes end (graduation period). - 8.
+Chalking is prohibited inside campus buildings and outside on non-ground surfaces including, but not limited to, walls and windows of campus buildings, signs, trees, poles, and other structures. - 8.
+Events cannot take place prior to the first day of classes (orientation period) or beyond one week after classes end (graduation period).
+Only events sponsored by COCA can be scheduled during Hampshire Halloween and Spring Jam weekends.
+The SDCL in conjunction with Public Safety and Special Programs may limit at any time the number of registered student events per day or weekend.
+Frequency of registered events hosted within the residence areas is up to the discretion of the senior associate dean of student services. - 9.
+Student organizations are required to obtain written authorization from the Business Office for any event where money is exchanged (including fund raising activities) and must have their cash-handling procedures reviewed and approved by the Business Office beforehand. - 10.
 Any performer at an event sponsored by a student organization must complete and sign a Hampshire College Contract for Services.
-All contracts must be submitted to the SDCL for authorization.
-Students are prohibited from signing any contracts or making verbal commitments to outside agencies as it makes them personally liable for fulfilling the terms of the contract should a problem arise.
-Contracts are available in the SDCL.
+All contracts must be authorized by the SDCL.
+Students are prohibited from signing any contracts or making verbal commitments to outside agencies, as it makes them personally liable for fulfilling the terms of the contract should a problem arise.